SEND

 The school aims to:

-- Help the children to fulfil their potential.
+Help all children to fulfil their potential.

-- Deploy resources to meet these needs wherever possible.
+Deploy resources to meet these needs wherever possible.

-- Ensure that there are equal opportunities for pupils with SEND.
+Ensure that there are equal opportunities for pupils with SEND.

-- Implement the recommendations in the Special Education Needs and Disability Code of Practice (2015).
+Implement the recommendations in the Special Education Needs and Disability Code of Practice (2015).

-- Continue to encourage regular and effective communication between parents, guardians and school.
+Continue to encourage regular and effective communication between parents, guardians and school.
 To provide opportunities for consultation and participation.
 Parents to have the opportunity to review/discuss their child’s progress at least three times a year.

-- Ensure that parents are informed of their children’s special needs and promote effective partnership.
+Ensure that parents are informed of their children’s special needs and promote effective partnership.
 To provide information to parents/guardians with regard to SEND policy and School Offer.

-- Seek advice of outside agencies and act upon it wherever possible.
+Seek advice of outside agencies and act upon it wherever possible.

-- Ensure that pupils below the compulsory school age will achieve the best possible educational and other outcomes and become confident with a growing ability to communicate their own views and be ready to make the transition to compulsory education.
+Ensure that SEND pupils below the compulsory school age will achieve the best possible educational and other outcomes and become confident with a growing ability to communicate their own views and be ready to make the transition to compulsory education.

-- Update pupil records and data as evidence of pupil progress and to ensure continuity.
+Update pupil records and data as evidence of pupil progress and to ensure continuity.
 To review provision whenever appropriate.

-- Have a complaints procedure.
+Have a complaints procedure.

-- Monitor and evaluate the SEND policy at least annually.
+Monitor and evaluate the SEND policy at least annually.

-- Support the ethos of Inclusion.
+Support the ethos of Inclusion.

-- Ensure that the teaching and learning environment is effective and improve the educational and other outcomes for all pupils including those with special needs.
+Ensure that the teaching and learning environment is effective and improve the educational and other outcomes for all pupils including those with special needs.

 SECTION 4 INCLUSION